bybogdan/01_db/README.md

 - Add ability to get records from selected period of time
 - Add page with many stats to see different info about financial profile
 - PWA?
+- Try to use answer from api, to save time to not to call refetch